Read this first...

 - Most catering equipment is supplied with a protective adhesive plastic coating covering all the metal panels, inside and out.
 This can be very difficult to remove if you are not experienced (or even if you are, in many cases!).
 Some dismantling and re-assembly may be required.
 You will need a sharp craft knife or similar, and should score all joints and folds before you attempt to strip it off.
 Be sure to do this before the appliance is switched on; the polycoat can be nearly impossible to remove once it has been left for a while.
 If you have not done this before you should allow up to 30 minutes for a small appliance like a fryer and 1 hour or more for a larger item such as a chiller or cooker.
 Make sure you get all the plastic off; it will make a nasty mess inside an oven or fryer!

-- DO NOT THROW THE PACKAGING AWAY if you bought from the internet or mail-order.
+- DO NOT THROW THE PACKAGING AWAY, especially if you purchased online.
 If the equipment fails under warranty, you may well be asked to pack it up and return it for repair.

 - A responsible catering equipment company will take care of all the above, and should also train your staff in the use and care of the equipment, at no extra cost.

 - Check the electricity supply: if the appliance is rated higher than 3 kilowatts, it will probably require a dedicated supply from the fuse board.
 Some appliances require a 3-phase supply.

 - Appliances rated higher than 3 kilowatts are not usually supplied with a mains cable.
 You will require a single or 3-phase cable rated higher than the loading of the appliance.
 Regulations restrict the type and length of flexible supply cables.
 Cables can be very expensive, although if you are using an electrical contractor or bona fide installer, he may be able to purchase at a discount.